 Involuntary weight loss refers to weight loss that occurs when a person is not dieting or otherwise trying to lose weight.
 Because everyone's weight goes up and down slightly over time (such as during an illness), doctors typically become concerned only when people lose more than about 10 pounds (4 to 5 kilograms) or, in smaller people, 5% of their body weight.
-Such weight loss can be a sign of a serious physical or mental disorder.
+Such weight loss can be a sign of a serious physical or emotional or mental disorder.
 In addition to weight loss, people may have other symptoms, such as loss of appetite, fever, pain, or night sweats, due to the underlying disorder.

 Most often, weight loss occurs because people take in fewer calories than their body needs.
-They may take in fewer calories because their appetite has decreased or because they have a disorder that prevents their digestive tract from absorbing nutrients (called malabsorption—see Malabsorption).
+They may take in fewer calories because their appetite has decreased or because they have a disorder that prevents their digestive tract from absorbing nutrients (called malabsorption Malabsorption ).
 Less often, people have a disorder that causes them to use more calories (for example, an overactive thyroid gland).
 Sometimes, both mechanisms are involved.
 For example, cancer tends to decrease appetite but also increases caloric expenditure, leading to rapid weight loss.

 Almost any long-term illness of sufficient severity can cause weight loss (for example, severe heart failure or emphysema).
 However, these disorders have usually been diagnosed by the time weight loss occurs.
 This discussion focuses on weight loss as the first sign of illness.
 Causes can be divided into those in people who have increased appetite and those in people who have a decreased appetite.

 With increased appetite, the most common unrecognized causes of involuntary weight loss are

 With decreased appetite, the most common unrecognized causes of involuntary weight loss are

 The following information can help people with involuntary weight loss decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.